The-Learners-Community/RoadMaps-and-Resources/README.md

 # RoadMaps-and-Resources
-This repository is dedicated to providing structured and detailed learning paths for a variety of subjects, guiding learners from beginner to master levels.
-Whether you're starting your journey in web development, exploring data science, or diving into any other field, these roadmaps are designed to help you navigate your learning effectively.
+This repository is dedicated to providing structured and detailed learning paths and resources for a variety of subjects; guiding learners from beginner to master levels.
+Whether you're starting your journey in web development, exploring data science, or diving into any other field, these roadmaps and resources are designed to help you navigate your learning effectively.
+The roadmaps are inspired by templates from [roadmap.sh](https://roadmap.sh/)

 ---